 Tetrahydrocannabinolic acid (THCA) is the most common cannabinoid found in the raw cannabis plant.
 THCA is non-intoxicating but converts into the intoxicating THC when decarboxylated (by heat).
-Though far less well-known or commonly used for medicinal purposes than THC, THCA has its own potential in anti-inflammatory, neuroprotective, and anti-emetic treatments.
+Though far less well-known than THC, THCA has its own potential for treating inflammation, nausea and vomiting, and nervous-system degeneration.

-Cannabidiol (CBD) is the second-most abundant cannabinoid in the plant, and has many potential therapeutic benefits, including anti-inflammatory, analgesic, anti-anxiety, and seizure-suppressant properties.
-Cannabidiol can be sourced from both marijuana plants and hemp plants.
+Cannabidiol (CBD), the second-most abundant cannabinoid in cannabis, has many potential therapeutic benefits, including anti-inflammatory, analgesic, anti-anxiety, and anti-epileptic properties.
+Cannabidiol can be sourced from both marijuana and hemp plants.

-Cannabidiolic acid is the natural precursor to CBD, and turns into CBD through decarboxylation (heating).
-If you're juicing with raw cannabis or consuming the plant in any other raw form, you’ll be ingesting CBDA and not CBD.
-The effects of CBDA are still being investigated by scientists, however animal studies suggest that it could be an effective anti-tumor, anti-nausea, and anti-inflammatory agent.
+Cannabidiolic acid (CBDA) turns into CBD through decarboxylation (heating).
+If you're juicing raw cannabis or consuming the plant in any other raw form, you are ingesting CBDA and not CBD.
+The effects of CBDA are still being investigated by scientists, however, animal studies suggest it could be an effective anti-tumor, anti-nausea, and anti-inflammatory agent.

-Cannabidivarin (CBDV) is a relative cannabinoid of CBD; both derive from the cannabinoid precursor CBGVA.
-CBDV has been found to have antiepileptic and anticonvulsant properties.
+Cannabidivarin (CBDV) is a relative of CBD; both derive from the cannabinoid precursor CBGVA.
+CBDV has been found to have anti-epileptic and anticonvulsant properties.

 Cannabidivarinic acid (CBDVA) is the acidic form of CBDV found in raw cannabis.

 Cannabigerol (CBG) is a decarboxylated form of CBGA.
-CBG weakly binds to both CB1 and CB2 receptors, and it also inhibits the endogenous cannabinoid anandamide.
-CBG is currently being investigated for its potential to stimulate appetite, treat Huntington's, and irritable bowel disease, among other health benefits.
+CBG weakly binds to both CB1 and CB2 receptors.
+It also inhibits the endogenous cannabinoid anandamide, known as the “bliss molecule.”
+CBG is currently being investigated for its potential to stimulate appetite and treat Huntington's and irritable bowel disease, along with other health benefits.

 Cannabinol (CBN) is a degraded form of THC, commonly found in old or aging cannabis.
 CBN remains primarily referenced as a potent sleep aid, though research has not shown such results in humans.
-It has, however, been found to have potential pain relief, anti-bacterial, anti-inflammatory, anti-convulsant, bone cell growth stimulant, and appetite stimulant properties.
+It does, however, have potential in fighting pain, bacteria, inflammation, and convulsions, and has been shown to stimulate appetite and bone-cell growth.

-Tetrahydrocannabivarin (THCV) is typically only found in cannabis in trace amounts, but it may contribute to the antiepileptic and anticonvulsant effects of cannabis.
-Although research is still ongoing, THCV may be useful in treating obesity.
+Tetrahydrocannabivarin (THCV) is typically only found in cannabis in trace amounts, but it may contribute to the anti-epileptic and anticonvulsant effects of cannabis.
+Although research is still ongoing, THCV may also be useful in treating obesity.

 Tetrahydrocannabivaric acid (THCVA) is the acidic form of THCV.
 More research is needed to fully understand its potential effects.

 As the name suggests, delta-8-THC is a close relative of the more prominent delta-9-THC.
 It only differs from delta-9-THC by the placement of one atomic double bond.
-More research is needed to discern the exact differences in effect between delta-8-THC and the more prominent delta-9, but early studies indicate that it may be less intoxicating.
+More research is needed to discern the exact differences between delta-8-THC and delta-9, but early studies indicate that the former may be less intoxicating.

-There is a staggering number of chemical phenotypes, or chemotypes, of cannabis out there.
+There is a staggering number of chemical phenotypes, or chemotypes, of cannabis.
 A cannabis chemotype represents the chemical profile of a cannabis plant, i.e., its cannabinoid and terpene content.

-Virtually all cultivars are predominant in either THC or CBD, or both.
 Selective breeding has led to the expression of predominantly THC and CBD in most cultivars.
 However, research into the chemotypes of today's cultivars suggests that one cultivated variety does not necessarily express one unifying chemotype, but rather, may exhibit a spectrum of chemotypes.
 In other words, two plants of the same cultivated variety may have slightly different chemical expressions.
-A recent study on cannabinoid and terpene expressions in a wide range of plant samples concluded that a chemotaxonomic classification — or, more accurately, classifying cannabis by its cannabinoid and terpene contents — will be more effective than our current Indica/Sativa/Hybrid taxonomy in identifying the best medical uses for a given cultivar.
+A recent study of cannabinoid and terpene expressions in a wide range of plant samples concluded that classifying cannabis by its cannabinoid and terpene contents would be more effective than our current indica/sativa/hybrid taxonomy in identifying the best medical uses for a given cultivar.